THE BEST CYCLING SUNGLASSES

 The nosepiece on the Sportcoupe is large and on some models match the dominant color of the frame.
 With the polished translucent crystal smoke frame model we tested, this combination created a big fail for Nate.
 He viewed an ever-present, “bulky and bright orange blob” in his lower peripheral vision.
 Also not good or acceptable.

-The 100% Sportcoupe sell at far lower prices (USD$135 to $175, £100 to £160) than many of the other cycling sunglasses we reviewed.
+The 100% Sportcoupe sell at far lower prices (USD$135 to $175, £100 to £160) than many of the other best cycling sunglasses we reviewed.
 A black frame color and a grey or smoke lens might reduce the glare and peripheral vision issues we experienced.

 FOR THE GROUPIE

-I don’t race but love to do group rides where we push each other ride fast while still being safe.
+I don’t race but love to do group rides where we push each other to ride fast while still being safe.
 Mine is the B-group (18-20mph average speeds) and I try to do my part in keeping the pace, taking my share of pulls, and generally contributing to the spirit and speed of our rides.
 In that way, I’m what you might want to call a groupie.

 During the week, I’ll do my training and test out new gear in the mornings.
 Those rides are almost always solo so I can keep to my training plan and focus on taking mental notes on the gear I’m riding.
 I usually get in a century length ride about once a month during the season either on the road or off of it on gravel or dirt paths.